 Gwydion Madawc Williams, youngest child of Raymond Williams, author of “The Long Revolution” and other notable books.
-Regular contributor to a magazine called Labour Affairs, which has its own site.
-I also have more of my own details and non-political interests at another website.

 In my own life, I’m continuing along the broad lines of what my father argued for.
 Also reminding people how much things have changed since the 1960s.
 So that no one noticed when John Major as Tory Prime Minister called for a Classless society in the 1992 election.
 People don’t seem to realise how different the mainstream of the 1960s and 1970s was different from anything that would be acceptable today.